MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 ## Installation
 Download latest release

-Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on the app root directory (Example C:\Documents\XboxRichPresence\) as a .txt file named api.txt
+Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on a .txt file

-Open the app and follow instructions
+Open the app and insert your Gamertag and API key

+Press Start!

 ## To-Do list
-* Show Xbox Live party
+- [ ] Show Xbox Live party
-* Multi-language Rich Presence
+- [ ] Multi-language Rich Presence
-* GUI App
+- [x] GUI App
+- [ ] Database for games

-*Note: Not all games haves an image as Discord only can storage up to 150 images, i will be updating the app with more images*
+*Note: Not all games haves an image as Discord only can storage up to 350 images, i will be updating the app with more images*